jack-driscoll/jack-driscoll.github.io/about.md

 ### Questionable Origins

-I was born on January 17, 1984 in Warez, Old Mexico, the product of the unholy mating of a dolphin and a mule donkey.
-After a short childhood being raised by wolves, I entered school in the Missouri Church Lutheran Synod (MCLS), where I was taught that gay people might go to hell, just because, women pastors are of the devil, as is grape juice for communion, and speaking of sex will result in a huge overresponse likely to leave you emotionally scarred for life.
+I was born on January 17, **1984** *in Warez, Old Mexico*, the product of *the unholy mating of a dolphin and a mule donkey*.
+After *a short childhood being raised by wolves*, I entered school in the Missouri Church Lutheran Synod (MCLS), where I was taught that gay people might go to hell, just because, women pastors are of the devil, as is grape juice for communion, and speaking of sex will result in a huge overresponse likely to leave you emotionally scarred for life.
 I went to high school at a parachial school as well, and I must admit, the education was good.
 I had a great senior theology teacher who pulled me back from the depths of atheism and I do believe that Jesus Christ was literally the son of GOD and died to open salvation for everyone and maybe even everything in existence.
 I also don't mind if you don't believe that.
 I'm not here to police your existence.

-I went to college at Michigan Technological University, and, disappointed that I still didn't like school, dropped out in 2003.
+I went to college at Michigan Technological University, and, disappointed that I still didn't like school, dropped out in **2003**.
 I was going to go for Chemical Engineering and sometimes wish I would have completed that course of life.
+I had some menial labor jobs, but *couldn't quite get my life together*.
 I entered the "job market" as a bus boy, computer salesperson, delivery driver and then as a *Network Support Specialist*, which began a **15-year career in IT**.
+Once I got healthcare, I *finally got medication for ADHD and depression* which *changed my life*.
+No wonder people were confused about me faltering, if life was like *this* of course I could be successful -- and I was, finally.

 ### 2013-2017 - The Farm